petergarnaes/Madklub-website/README.md

     * Check for login, and inform in UI if not
     * Use a better logo
     * ~~Properly integrate in build process~~
+* ~~REMOVE `apollo-client` depedency and only use `react-apollo`.
+Small change in client code is required.
+SSR needs some refactoring, but seems simpler!~~

 ## Bugs